FatherNelson/clearblade-insecure/README.md

 Note that before you can run the sample, you must configure a Google Cloud PubSub topic for Cloud IoT as described in [the parent README](../README.md).

-Before running the samples, you can set the `GOOGLE_CLOUD_PROJECT` and `GOOGLE_APPLICATION_CREDENTIALS` environment variables to avoid passing them to the sample every time you run it.
+Before running the samples, you can set the `CLEARBLADE_CONFIGURATION`, `CLEARBLADE_REGISTRY` and `CLEARBLADE_REGION` environment variables to avoid passing them to the sample every time you run it.

 ## Setup